 http_client

-The http_client library provides a request-oriented client layer on top of the http_core, url, and http_socket libraries.
-It is the request-oriented client-side entry point: it builds normalized requests from absolute http:// URLs plus options and delegates transport to the sockets-backed layer.
+The http_client library provides a request-oriented client layer on top of the http_core, url, and parameterized HTTP transport libraries.
+It is the request-oriented client-side entry point: it builds normalized requests from absolute URLs plus options and delegates transport to the selected http_socket_protocol-compatible layer, such as http_socket or http_socket_process.

 API documentation